-Mariss Jansons was chief conductor of the Royal Concertgebouw Orchestra Amsterdam from 2004 to 2015.
-The Latvian Jansons studied violin and conducting in St. Petersburg, and continued his studies with Hans Swarowsky in Vienna and Herbert von Karajan in Salzburg.
+Born in Latvia, Jansons studied violin and conducting in St. Petersburg, and continued his studies with Hans Swarowsky in Vienna and Herbert von Karajan in Salzburg.
 In 1973, Mariss Jansons was appointed Yevgeny Mravinsky’s assistant with the St. Petersburg orchestra, which Jansons’s father Arvids had also conducted.

 Jansons has made numerous appearances throughout the world as a guest conductor of the Berlin, the Vienna and the London Philharmonic Orchestras, as well as the leading orchestras in the United States.

 Jansons returned to the Royal Concertgebouw Orchestra in 2016 for Tchaikovsky’s Pique Dame at Dutch National Opera, and for Mahler´s Symphony No. 7.
 In October 2017 he conducted the orchestra in works by Shostakovich, Rachmaninoff, Tchaikovsky and Liszt.